NIEM/NIEM.github.io/model/concepts/namespace/modeling.md

 ### URI bases

-For user-defined namespaces, a different URI base should be chosen - a domain that the user has authority over.
+For user-defined namespaces, a different URI base should be chosen - preferably a domain that the user controls.

+{: .box}
-Replace `http://release.niem.gov/niem/` with a different domain.
+> Replace `http://release.niem.gov/niem/` with a different domain.